Old-fashioned holiday cottage covered in climbing plants.

 Bag a bargain in Blighty, including Sunday stays and uni digs

-With many of us likely to be holidaying in the UK this year, cutting the cost of your break could be more important than ever.
 Here we set out the key steps to bagging a bargain bed in Blighty, plus clever ways to save even more, including the best day to book a bargain, staying at universities – or even kipping in a canal boat or treehouse.

 Let us know YOUR tips.
-Let us know if you have any tips to add by posting in the UK Hotels forum thread.
-Also see our Cheap Hotels guide for tips on booking worldwide, and our guide on how to uncover Secret Hotels.
+Let us know if you have any tips to add by posting in the UK hotels forum thread.
+Also see our Cheap hotels guide for tips on booking worldwide, and our guide on how to uncover Secret hotels.

-2. Do your homework first to pick the right hotel
+Do your homework first to pick the right hotel

+- Don't trust the star system.
 Star ratings are determined by amenities, not quality – a 5* rating is often based on a pool, swanky reception and conference facilities, not how nice the place is.

 Stars may be given by reviewers, independent bodies or even the hotel itself, so treat them with a pinch of salt.
-If you really want to check the number of stars, look across a few sites, including the AA's and Visit Britain.
+If you really want to check the number of stars, look across a few sites, including the AA's Rated Trips and Visit Britain.

 Generally, the reviews are from past guests and as well as giving objective feedback, they can be a useful source of insider info, eg, telling you the best room to stay in.
 However, always remember anyone can pen a review.
 Some hoteliers sign up and post glowing reports of their own hotels.